arjunmakesthings/itp-blog/content/my approach to itp.md

 so, [[people/daniel shiffman|daniel shiffman]] recommended that i use the first semester to <mark>play</mark> & explore things that i want to, <mark>help</mark> others around me (and form connections), and <mark>not aim for big projects</mark>. i think i need to operate in [light-project](https://www.workingtheorys.com/p/make-something-heavy)-mode.

 ---
+# 250928:
+addition:

+> be true to your own curiosity.